Wisekyu/Kyuhyun_BSEPortfolio/index.md

 # Ball Tracking Robot

-My project is a ball tracking robot on 2 wheels controlled by a Raspberry Pi 4 that uses a Pi camera and ultrasonic sensors to take information from its surroundings, and relies a PID control program to
+My project is a ball tracking robot on 2 wheels controlled by a Raspberry Pi 4 that SSHs to my computer.
+The robot is equipped with a Pi camera and 3 ultrasonic sensors to display a live feed & measure distance to the red ball, and utilizes a PID control program to steer itself toward the red ball.

 <!--A self-driving robot controlled by a Raspberry Pi 4 on 3 wheels, and propelled by 2 motors.
 It uses a Pi camera to detect and steer towards the designated red ball, and uses 3 pairs of Adafruit ultrasonic sensors to detect the distance from the ball.